rivue/Gamified-Study-Tool/README.md

     general:
     study tool additions / ideas:
-        - when errors popup, prompt the user with a contact form (tell them we check this every hour or something)
+        - when errors popup, prompt the user subtly with a contact form and discord (tell them we're constantly on Discord and check the contact form every hour or something)
         - ⭐️ ability to leave a library
         - voice mode based on textbook w/ knowledge bars of things you've covered so far and possibly quick lessons to make sure you know your stuff (insipired by gpt voice mode)
         - trending courses tab?